Jamesbarford/advent-of-code/2023/day01/README.md

 For part2 I realised I can load a temporary `I64` array with the extracted values and go line by line which, while still really grim, made part2 possible!

+The code looks extremely strange but this is mostly due to a partially complete compiler than my shoddy programming skills (I hope)!